 1.2 Frontend (Web Interface)

 2.5 Extending Core Functionality

-The core Companion functionality is run within a Docker container, which allows it to stay isolated, and be updated independently of other code/services running on the device.
+The core BlueOS functionality is run within a Docker container, which allows it to stay isolated, and be updated independently of other code/services running on the device.

 To those unfamiliar with Docker, it’s a way of keeping code environments/programs isolated while still having access to the underlying operating system.
 One isolated program block is called an “image”, which when run forms a “container”.
 Several containers can be run at once.

-The web interface searches/scans for webpages (running on Companion) that are accessible via TCP ports which are configured to ‘listen’, and can be accessed by external users (server at IP
+The web interface searches/scans for webpages (running on BlueOS) that are accessible via TCP ports which are configured to ‘listen’, and can be accessed by external users (server at IP

 0.0.0.0).
 Those webpages are then listed at

 ≣/Tools/Available Services, along with documentation if they provide it:

 As many of you are likely aware, the old Companion software has a beta integration of DVL functionality focused on the Water-Linked DVL-A50.
 While DVL support is undoubtedly useful, it’s device specific and also not something that everyone with an ArduSub device needs to use, so in BlueOS that is instead implemented as an external integration, which users can enable if it’s relevant.